molleighH/deep_learning_challenge/README.md

         * Were you able to achieve the target model performance?
         * What steps did you take in your attempts to increase model performance?

+### Summary
-3. Summary: Summarize the overall results of the deep learning model.
+3. Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.